Beyond the acronyms: How AML/CTF is evolving

 • AML/CTF is a whole-of-business issue, not just a regulatory checkbox.

-• Financial crime is evolving and businesses must adapt to these changes.
+• Financial crime is evolving rapidly and businesses must adapt to stay ahead.

 It has been said that financial crime is faceless, an elusive monster not easily captured, but that’s far from the reality.
 There are countless faces behind the crimes that are financed through Money Laundering and Terrorism Financing (ML/TF), the issue lies in detecting them because perpetrators of financial crime are finding increasingly intelligent ways to hide their illicit funds.